intel-analytics/BigDL-2.x/pyzoo/zoo/examples/rayexample/parameter_server/README.md

 - `--object_store_memory` The store memory you need to use on local.
 Default is 4g.
 - `--driver_cores` The number of driver's or local's cpu cores you want to use.
 Default is 8.
 - `--iterations` The number of iterations to train the model.
 Default in both examples is 50.
+- `--num_workers` The number of workers.
+Default is 4.

 **Options for yarn only**
 - `--hadoop_conf` This option is **required** when you want to run on yarn.
 The path to your configuration folder of hadoop.
 - `--conda_name` This option is **required** when you want to run on yarn.
 Your conda environment's name.
-- `--num_workers` The number of slave nodes you want to to use.
-Default is 4.
 - `--executor_cores` The number of slave(executor)'s cpu cores you want to use.
 Default is 8.
 - `--executor_memory` The size of slave(executor)'s memory you want to use.
 Default is 10g.
 - `--driver_memory` The size of driver's memory you want to use.
 Default is 2g.